BRE365 Percolation Test

 These reports are often used as part of planning applications or planning condition discharge, especially where infiltration forms of Sustainable Urban Drainage Systems (SuDS) are recommended.
 Sustainable Urban Drainage Systems (SuDS) aim to alleviate drainage problems by dealing and treating surface water runoff at source, or by attenuating this and then releasing it back into the surface water network at a much lower rate.

-Soakaways are a natural underground drainage system that stores surface water run-off before allowing it to discharge into the ground.
-Soakaways are a crucial part of SuDS as they are very high up in the SuDS hierarchy or Surface water management train as these ensure that no surface water runoff leaves the site and ultimately ends up in the local surface water network, watercourses or Rivers, and hence overloading these to cause flooding.
+Soakaways are underground drainage systems designed to store surface water run-off before gradually allowing it to infiltrate into the ground.
+They are a key component of Sustainable Drainage Systems (SuDS) and sit high in the SuDS hierarchy, as they ensure that surface water run-off remains within the site and does not enter local surface water networks, watercourses, or rivers, which could otherwise lead to overloading and flooding.

 Percolation tests should be carried out in the design stage of development, as part of the ground investigation, before construction commences.